RetroDECK/ES-DE/GAMELISTS.md

 * The switch `--gamelist-only` can be used to skip automatic searching, and only display games defined in the system's gamelist.xml.

-* The switch `--ignore-gamelist` can be used to ignore the gamelist and force ES to use the non-detailed view.
+* The switch `--ignore-gamelist` can be used to ignore the gamelist upon start of the application.

-* If at least one game in a system has an image specified, ES will use the detailed view for that system (which displays metadata alongside the game list).

-* If you want to write your own scraper, the built-in scraping system is actually pretty extendable if you can get past the ugly function declarations and your instinctual fear of C++.
-Check out `src/scrapers/GamesDBScraper.cpp` for an example (it's less than a hundred lines of actual code).
-An offline scraper is also possible (though you'll have to subclass `ScraperRequest`).
-I hope to write a more complete guide on how to do this in the future.